SonarSource/SonarJS/docs/DEV.md

    * Make sure annotations in the Java class specify languages to cover (`@JavaScriptRule` and/or `@TypeScriptRule`)
    * If required, override the `configurations()` method of the Java check class
    * If writing a rule for the test files, replace `implements EslintBasedCheck` with `extends TestFileCheck` in the Java class
-   * If adding a rule that is already covered by ESLint or its plugins, remove the `no-invalid-something.ts` rule file and undo the change in `main.ts`
    * In the generated metadata JSON file `javascript-checks/src/main/resources/org/sonar/l10n/javascript/rules/javascript/S1234.json`, add (one or both):
       ```json
        "compatibleLanguages": [